Skip to main content

 • Each user has a team role (member, admin, biller, owner).

-• Member → counts as basic seat.
+• Member → may occupy basic seat.

-• Their team role is Member, and
+• their team role is Member, and

 Managing team users